cupidcoder/questioner/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/cupidcoder/questioner.git`
+- Clone this repo to your local machine using `git clone https://github.com/cupidcoder/questioner.git`

 ### Setup